 Kruskal’s algorithm is the concept that is introduced in the graph theory of discrete mathematics.
 It is used to discover the shortest path between two points in a connected weighted graph.
-This algorithm converts a given graph into the forest, considering each node as a separate tree.
-These trees can only link to each other if the edge connecting them has a low value and doesn’t generate a cycle in MST structure.
-In this tutorial, you will learn more about Kruskal Algorithm in detail.
+This algorithm converts a given graph into a forest, considering each node as a separate tree.
+These trees can only link to each other if the edge connecting them has a low value and doesn’t generate a cycle in the MST structure.
+In this tutorial, you will learn more about the Kruskal Algorithm in detail.

 Want a Top Software Development Job?
 Start Here!